Insolvency Defence Solicitors

 The advertisement of a winding up petition can damage your company.
 A company only has 10 days from the date of the winding up petition to prevent the winding up being advertised.
 We can assist in delaying the advertisement of the petition to allow time to enter into negotiations with creditors as banks as part of their ordinary processes trawl through the legal press and freeze company’s bank accounts upon discovering winding up petitions.
 The banks also call in overdrafts as a result, damaging a company’s financial position even further.

 We can assist in obtaining a Validation order from the Court to allow directors to access funds or dispose of the company’s assets in the event a company winding up petition is presented.

 We can also obtain an injunction in the High Court where the petitioning creditor refuses to refrain from presenting or advertising the winding up petition.

 Defending Winding Up Petitions

-A winding up petition is very serious matter and can lead to your company being placed into liquidation if it owes more than £750.
+A winding up petition is a very serious matter and can lead to your company being placed into liquidation.

-Effect of a Winding up Petition on the Company
+Effect of a Winding Up Petition on a Company

-Once a winding up petition has been presented to the Court, directors will be unable to sell the company or any of the company’s assets.
-In the event any assets are transferred or disposed or, the Court can subsequently set aside any such transactions.
-The ultimate ownership, also known as “beneficial ownership” of the assets within a company is not always clear.
-We ensure that directors or shareholders are able to retain any assets which may belong to them personally.
-We also establish whether third parties have rights over company assets as they may have paid towards their purchase.
+The directors are unable to sell company assets once a winding up petition has been presented to the Court.
+In the event any assets are transferred or disposed of, the Court can subsequently these transactions aside.
+The ultimate ownership of the asset is not always clear.
+We advise directors and shareholders whether they can retain any assets which may belong to them personally.
+We also establish whether third parties have rights over company assets as they may have paid or have security over them.